Hexadite/acs-keyvault-agent/README.md

   * `<SECRETS_TYPE>` - a string value that determines the type of secret created.
 For example, 'kubernetes.io/tls', 'Opaque' etc. Default is 'Opaque'.
   * If you like to create secrets of a particular kind (for example for use in DaemonSets), create an environment variable with the name of the secret that you are creating in uppercase appended by `_SECRET_TYPE`.
 For example, if the key name in keyvault is `mysecret` then to create a secret of type `MyCustomType`, set the environment variable `MYSECRET_SECRET_TYPE` to `MyCustomType`.
 This will be applicable only for that secret name, and overrides any value set for '<SECRETS_TYPE>' key.
 Default is 'Opaque'.
   * If you'd like to install secrets with key value other than the default `secret`, then you can do that by creating an environment variable with name `_SECRETS_DATA_KEY`.
 For example if you have a secret called `DBConnectionString` and if you would like to install a secret with key as `connectionString` and value to be the base64 encoded connection string, then create a environment variable `DBCONNECTIONSTRING_SECRETS_DATA_KEY` and set its value to `connectionString`
+  * `<AUTO_DETECT_AAD_TENANT>` - By default, `tenantId` from cloud config is used for authentication.
+Setting the environment variable to `true` will automatically detect the AAD `tenantId` for your keyvault.
+This is useful during AAD tenant migration of subscription.
 * View secrets
 ```
 kubectl get secrets